 "Profile in Silver": After preventing the assassination of President Kennedy, a historian from the future faces the consequences of his act.
 "Button, Button": A couple receives a box with a button --...

-An updated version of the famous 1960's TV series created by Rod Serling.
+An updated version of the famous 1959 television series created by Rod Serling.
 Each week presents one to three tales about some unusual situation that turns out to be even more unusual than initially suspected.
-Whether the tone of the story is horror, suspense or humor, there is always a surprise twist at the end.Written by
+Whether the tone of the story is horror, suspense, or humor, there is always a surprise twist at the end.Written by

 Jean-Marc Rocher <email@example.com>

-Assuming the new Twilight Zone would be a huge hit with adults who had grown up on the original, CBS pre-sold the syndicated rerun rights with a "guaranteed" number of episodes.
-However, the show was a flop and was canceled after two seasons.
+Assuming the new "Twilight Zone" would be a huge hit with adults who had grown up on the original, CBS pre-sold the syndicated rerun rights with a "guaranteed" number of episodes.
+However, the show was ultimately a failure and was cancelled after two seasons.
 CBS quickly made deals to produce additional episodes for syndication in order to fulfill the guarantee.
-In syndicated versions of this show, Robin Ward narrates all the episodes, including the episodes which originally featured narration by Charles Aidman.
-MGM/UA felt that this would give the series a greater sense of uniformity.
-Also this way they didn't have to pay residuals to Aidman, but only to (the considerably cheaper) Ward.
+In syndicated versions of this show, Robin Ward narrates all of the episodes, including the episodes which originally featured narration by Charles Aidman.
+"MGM/UA" felt that this would give the series a greater sense of uniformity.
+Also, this way they didn't have to pay residuals to Aidman, but only to Ward.
 See more »

 8 of 13 people found this review helpful.